DedekindsArmy/DedekindsArmy.github.io/about.markdown

 He aim to become a mathematical researcher in a field that is still to be determined.
 Within his main interests lie number theory, complex analysis, field theory and topology.

-He also like spending time researching about elementary number theory, summation methods, and asymptotics, and thoroughly enjoy solving challenging problems, in particular olympiad-like problems.
+He also likes spending time researching about elementary number theory, summation methods, and asymptotics, and thoroughly enjoys solving challenging problems, in particular olympiad-like problems.
 That is the reason why in his classes a problem-solving spirit is always noticeable.

 Computing *definite* integrals in free time is something that he cannot help.